Woolfrey/tutorial_ros2/README.md

   <em> Figure 3: The node and action can be seen publicly on the ROS2 network.</em>
 </p>

+Note that the names match what we assigned in the constructor arguments in the `action_server.cpp` file.

 [:arrow_up: Back to top.](#action-servers--action-clients)

 ## 3 Creating an Action Client